 To further ensure sustainable funding practices, design the plan to prevent calculation abuses of retirement benefit enhancements such as salary spiking, and any other ethical violations.
 These violations can create negative public perceptions that are harmful to all participants and can adversely affect the sustainability of the system.
 Policies to safeguard against ethical violations and benefit calculation abuses should be considered.

-- The use of projected unit credit method typically would not be consistent with the goal of level funding.
+- The use of projected unit credit method, for example, typically would not be consistent with the goal of level funding.

 - The purpose of an actuarial valuation is 1) to determine the amount of actuarially determined contributions (i.e., an amount that, if contributed consistently and combined with investment earnings, would be sufficient to pay promised benefits in full over the long-term) and 2) to measure the plan’s funding progress.

-- An actuarial experience study reviews the differences between a plan’s assumed and actual experience over multiple years (typically 3 to 5), with the goal of examining the trends related to actual experience and recommending changes to assumptions, if needed.
+- An actuarial experience study reviews the differences between a plan’s assumed and actual experience over multiple years, with the goal of examining the trends related to actual experience and recommending changes to assumptions, if needed.